Mohammed Anwar al-Sadat was born in 1918 into a modest family in a poor village in the Nile delta.

 A series of diplomatic efforts ensued which ultimately led to an historic peace agreement between Egypt and Israel and Sadat's highly symbolic visit to the Israeli Knesset.

 Sadat stepped into the international spotlight while the whole world watched, but the Egyptian president was also being closely observed by forces within his own country who opposed his moves.

 On October 6, 1981, while watching a military parade in Cairo, Sadat was assassinated by four gunmen from a militant Islamist group.

 While some saw him as a visionary others perceived him as a traitor.

 I Knew Sadat talks to his supporters and his critics, and uncovers a life that in many ways changed the way Egypt is seen by others and by itself.

-The documentary first aired in September 2009.
+Editor's note: This documentary first aired in September 2009.